nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 * Detailed discussion on some classical problems
 * A shortcut for DP --- Top Down DP Approach (Using Memoization)

+# Backtracking
+* Intuition and corelation with recursion
+* Discussion on 4 classical problems

 # Union Find
 * Union by Rank technique (For **O(1)** queries)